RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 ###### start-subtype-content

+#### Paraphrasing in-text

 When paraphrasing, include the citation number in square brackets.
 Or, if referring to the author(s) family name in the body of the text, then include the citation number in square brackets immediately after the family name.

-If citing more than two authors in-text, use the first family name listed followed by et al. (in italics).
+If citing more than two authors in-text, use the first family name listed followed by *et al*. (in italics).

-Centrifugation is the first process in protein purification [2].
+> Centrifugation is the first process in protein purification [2].

-Lodish et al. [2] discuss methods for polymer and particle separation.
+> Lodish *et al*.
+[2] discuss methods for polymer and particle separation.

-Direct quote in-text
+#### Direct quote in-text

 When directly quoting, place the quote in double quotation marks " " and provide both the citation number and the page number(s) from the source in square brackets.

-"Rate-zonal centrifugation has proved to be a practical method for separating many different types of polymers and particles" [2, p.
+> "Rate-zonal centrifugation has proved to be a practical method for separating many different types of polymers and particles" [2, p.
 93].

-Reference list
+#### Reference list

-If there are more than six authors listed, use et al. (in italics) after the first author’s family name.
+If there are more than six authors listed, use *et al*. (in italics) after the first author’s family name.

 When citing books make sure to include the following information where available:

 Author initials.
-Family name, or name of organisation/company, Title of Book, ed. (edition, except the first).
+Family name, or name of organisation/company, *Title of Book*, ed. (edition, except the first).
 Place of Publication City, abbrev.
 U.S. State (if applicable), Country: Publisher, Year of Publication.

-[2]    H. F. Lodish et al., Molecular Cell Biology, 7th ed.
-New York, NY, USA: W. H. Freeman and Co., 2012.
+> {.ieee-refs}[2] &nbsp; H. F. Lodish *et al*., *Molecular Cell Biology*, 7th ed.
+New York, NY, USA: W. H. Freeman and Co., 2012. {/.ieee-refs}

 ###### end-subtype-content

 ###### end-subtype-item

 ###### start-subtype-item